izikeros/blog/content/posts/posts/2023-02-08-avoiding_overfitting_in_Kaggle_competitions.md

 <a id="ensemble-methods"></a>
 ### Ensemble methods
 Ensemble methods are techniques used to combine the predictions of multiple models to produce a single prediction.
 Ensemble methods are known to be effective in preventing overfitting, as they combine the strengths of multiple models and reduce the risk of overfitting to a single model.

+<a id="stacking"></a>
+### Stacking
+Stacking is an ensemble technique that combines the predictions of multiple models to produce a single prediction.
+It involves training multiple models on different portions of the training data and then using their predictions as features to train a meta-model.
+This technique can lead to improved performance compared to using a single model.

 <a id="feature-selection"></a>
 ### Feature Selection